duncanmurray/lsyncd_update/README.md

 Select the Rackspace data center of the servers you want to automatically update an lsyncd configuration file for.

 ######-mk <key>, --metakey <key>
 Set the metadata key that is common to all your cloud servers in the same working group.
 For example this could be `WebServers`.
-The default if none is provided is `MyGroup0`.
+The default if none is provided is `MyGroup0_lsyncd`.

 ######-mv <value>, --metavalue <value>
 Set the metadata value that is paired with the key that you provided.
-For example this could be `lsyncd_ON`.
-The default value if none is provided is `lsyncd`.
+The default value if none is provided is `lsyncd_slave`.

 ######-l <file>, --lsyncdconf <file>
 Set the location where you want to write your lsyncd configuration.
 This can be different depending on the operating system.
 The default location is `/etc/lsyncd.lua`.